jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/second-month/FinanceReport.md

 life has been intensely busy and she is no longer able to handle bookkeeper duties for the meeting.
-We thank her heartily for her dedicated past work and we continue to appreciate her ongoing work as the Meeting’s realtor.
+We thank her heartily for her dedicated past work and we continue to appreciate her ongoing work as the Meeting's realtor.
 Sarah will handle the preparation of financial statements until a bookkeeper is hired.

 The Finance Committee usually sends out print letters to alert members